bhattmujtiba15/Mujtiba-Altaf/README.md

 Trying to enter different diseases and camparing with other to see if the file is working correclty.

 ## Day 20
-Got and issue with the python file when someone else is trying to exess it.
+Got and issue with the python file when someone else is trying to excess it.

+## Day 21 , 22 , 23 , 24
+Trying to fix the problem.

+## Day 25
+Completed every thing in google spreadsheets , github repo , pyhton file.

+This is the end of the repository and this project.
 Thank You.